lokeshgajula/Data-Science/README.md

 15. Deploying Object Detection Deeplearning model and test it live using FastAPI.
 16. Image Classification using CNN and Data Augmentation
 17. NLP Pipeline for Text Classification with custom features
+18. Clean Labeling of dataset and its importance